Mdog504/wse/docs/source/enchants.rst

 Here is a guide on how to make the enchantments that have been added.

-.. note:: Throughout this guide all these recipies are "shaped" this means they have to look exactly like the image or they can't be crafted.
+.. note:: Throughout this guide all these recipies are "shaped".
+This means they have to look exactly like the image or they can't be crafted.

 Blank Enchanted Book
 --------